 - US corporations, estates and trusts, and other entities controlled by US persons.

 Banks need to review new and existing customer accounts to look for any indication that a customer may be considered a US person.

 Reportable accounts of US persons include ordinary bank accounts and other arrangements that may carry a positive credit balance, including for example some credit cards and loans.

-The only information about affected customers that is reported is their name, address, account numbers, US tax identification number (or date of birth if no US tax number), account balances, and interest payments.
+The only information about affected customers that is reported is their name, address, account numbers, US tax identification number, account balances, and interest payments.

 Personal information about non-US persons will not be reported (except where they do not provide information requested in relation to FATCA).
 Where someone has self certified they are not a US person, and has a joint account with a US person, only information about the US person will be reported.